-SIZE on PEAK-PEAK and BASE-PEAK data is 9%.
-Thus the manipulations appear to be working, lending credibility to the effect of the countermeasure which (with SIZE, PEAK-PEAK) reduces the 82% hit rate in guilty subjects to 18% in guilty subjects using the countermeasure, p = .08, Fisher exact test.
+The following results are to be highlighted: Most members of the guilty group (82%) are detected with SIZE on PEAK-PEAK values, and as usual (e.g., Soskins et al., 2001), PEAK-PEAK outperforms BASE-PEAK (73%).
+The false alarm rate using SIZE on PEAK-PEAK and BASE-PEAK data is 9%.
+Thus the manipulations appear to be working, lending credibility to the effect of the countermeasure which (with SIZE, PEAK-PEAK) reduces the 82% hit rate in guilty subjects to 18% in guilty subjects using the countermeasure; (p=.08, Fisher exact test).
 A' is also reduced from .92 (SIZE, PEAK-PEAK) to .65.
 Secondly, it is clear that in terms of detection of guilty subjects, FIT performs poorly (54%) in these guilty subjects.
-SIZE (PEAK-PEAK) outperformed FIT at Z = 2.45, p < .05 on McNemar's test of differences between correlated proportions.
-In terms of signal detection methodology, the A' parameter of Grier (1971) is less (.89) for FIT than for the SIZE (PEAK-PEAK) value (.92), but the difference is not large; indeed, overall detection efficiency as indexed by A' is similar across all four methods.
-The high A'for FIT is likely due to the 0.0% (0 of 11) false positive rate with FIT versus .09(1/11) with the other indices.
-If the false alarm rate for FIT had been 1/11, the A' would have been .82, compared to .92 for SIZE (PEAK-PEAK).
+SIZE (PEAK-PEAK) outperformed FIT at Z=2.45, p<.05 on McNemar's test of differences between correlated proportions.
+In terms of signal detection methodology, the A' parameter of Grier (1971) is less (.89) for FIT than for the SIZE (PEAK-PEAK) value (.92), but the difference is not large, indeed, overall detection efficiency as indexed by A' is similar across all four methods.
+The high A' for FIT is likely due to the 0.0% (0 of 11) false positive rate with FIT versus .09 (1/11) with the other indices.
+If the false alarm rate for FIT had been 1/11, the A' would have been .82, compared to .92 for SIZE(PEAK-PEAK).
 With an N of only 11, the 0.0 value for false alarm rate may not be reliable.
-It is indeed unremarkable that such a rate is obtained with a test having such low sensitivity (54% detection), which would be unacceptable in field situations.1 The poor hit rate with FIT is not simply a matter of too stringent a criterion in the FIT test, as we redid the FIT analyses with a criterion of .8 and got the same 54% hit rate (and 0% false alarm rate) as we did using the .9 criterion.
+It is indeed unremarkable that such a rate is obtained with a test having such low sensitivity (54% detection), which would be unacceptable in field situations.
+(See AUTHOR NOTE 2.)
+The poor hit rate with FIT is not simply a matter of too stringent a criterion in the FIT test, as we re-did the FIT analyses with a criterion of 0.8 and got the same 54% hit rate (and 0 % false alarm rate) as we did using the 0.9 criterion.